 Also, avoid sitting as much as possible.
 While some jobs make this difficult, there’s no reason to follow eight hours of sitting at work with four hours of sitting at home in the evenings.
 The back craves and thrives on motion, especially walking.
 Why not go for a thirty-minute walk after dinner, instead of being a couch or chair potato?
 Sitting in a chair is a very unnatural position for the lumbar spine.
 Best of all, while walking can be helpful for the back, it can also pay dividends for your heart health and longevity.

 Another important “do” for the low back is stretching.
 Simply stretching the calves (lower legs), hamstrings (back of the thighs), and quadriceps (front of the legs) for 30 seconds each can help keep the back flexible.
-Remember how you should life with your legs?
+Remember how you should lift with your legs?
 Well, if the legs muscles are tight and/or weak, then the low back is going to take up much more of the weight and stress, increasing your risk for injury.